stkr/vim/README.md

 # msys2 specific intallation notes

+## Starting an msys2 bash under conemu

+To get the shell started in a particular working directory, use the following commandline from
+extern:

+    c:\Program Files\ConEmu\ConEmu64.exe -Single -run {Bash::Msys2-64} -new_console:d:"DIRECTORY"

+E.g., to start one in the current working directory in Total Commander, create the following Start Menu entry:

+    Command:    c:\Program Files\ConEmu\ConEmu64.exe
+    Parameter:  -Single -run {Bash::Msys2-64} -new_console:d:"%P"

 ## Git credential manager for windows

 To enable git credential management, microsoft provides the Git Credential Manager for Windows at